plamarque/sphinx-poc/docs/GettingStarted/ManagingAccount/Changing_Account_Settings.rst

    administrator to unlink it.*

--  When you click the **Unlink** button, the link between the social network and the PRODUCT account is reset to blank.
+-  When you click the **Unlink** button, the link between the social network and the eXo Platform account is reset to blank.
 Hence, this username can be used to link another eXo account.

 .. |image0| image:: images/platform/account_settings.png
+:align:center
 .. |image1| image:: images/platform/account_settings_form.png
+:align:center
 .. |image2| image:: images/platform/change_password_form.png
+:align:center
 .. |image3| image:: images/platform/social_networks_form.png
+:align:center